 Disabling TLS 1.0 and 1.1 in Microsoft 365 GCC High and DoD

-In order to comply with the latest compliance standards for the Federal Risk and Authorization Management Program (FedRAMP), we are deprecating Transport Layer Security (TLS) versions 1.1 and 1.0 in Microsoft Office 365 for GCC High and DoD environments.
+In order to comply with the latest compliance standards for the Federal Risk and Authorization Management Program (FedRAMP), we are disabling Transport Layer Security (TLS) versions 1.1 and 1.0 in Microsoft 365 for GCC High and DoD environments.
 This change was previously announced through Microsoft Support in Preparing for the mandatory use of TLS 1.2 in Office 365.

 The security of your data is important, and we are committed to transparency about changes that could affect your use of the service.

 Although the Microsoft TLS 1.0 implementation has no known security vulnerabilities, we remain committed to the FedRAMP compliance standards.
-Therefore, we will deprecate TLS 1.1 and 1.0 in Office 365 in GCC High and DoD environments starting on January 15, 2020.
+Therefore, we disabled TLS 1.1 and 1.0 in Microsoft 365 in GCC High and DoD environments on January 15, 2020.
 For information about how to remove TLS 1.1 and 1.0 dependencies, see the following white paper:

 Starting on January 15, 2020, Microsoft 365 in the GCC High and DoD environments will disable TLS 1.1 and 1.0.

-By January 15, 2020, all combinations of client servers and browser servers should use TLS version 1.2 (or a later version) to make sure that all connections can be made without issues to Office 365 services.
+By January 15, 2020, all combinations of client servers and browser servers should use TLS version 1.2 (or a later version) to make sure that all connections can be made without issues to Microsoft 365.
 This may require updates to certain combinations of client servers and browser servers.

-We know that the following clients cannot use TLS 1.2:
+We know that the following client applications cannot use TLS 1.2: